1099 Forms

 Box 1 Total: $14,400 + $2,400 = $16,800

-If you rent out multiple warehouses through an LLC from a single landlord (even if they are on different contracts), you must report the combined total rent of all the properties.
+If your business rents out multiple warehouses through an LLC from a single landlord (even if they are on different contracts), you must report the combined total rent of all the properties.
 This particular setup is common for businesses managing 1099 MISC for rental property owners across multiple leases.

 Number of properties: 2